Episcopal Diocese of Northern California

 The Episcopal Diocese of Northern California, created in 1910, is the diocese of the Episcopal Church in the United States of America with jurisdiction over the northern part of California.
 It is in Province 8 and its cathedral, Trinity Episcopal Cathedral, is in Sacramento, as are the diocesan offices.

+In 2024, the diocese reported average Sunday attendance (ASA) of 3,374 persons, a decline from 2015 ASA of 5,174.
+The most recent membership statistics (2023) showed 9,727 persons in 61 churches, down from 13,291 in 2015.
+No membership statistics were reported in 2024 national parochial reports.
+The congregations of the diocese had $11,253,386 in plate and pledge income in 2024.

 List of bishops

 The bishops of Northern California have been: